-Doug Anderson served as dean of the College fo Communications from 1999 to 2014 and under his guidance the program enjoyed a period unprecedented growth and success.
+Doug Anderson served as dean of the Donald P. Bellisario College of Communications from 1999 to 2014 and under his guidance the program enjoyed a period unprecedented growth and success.

 Anderson’s collaborative approach, leadership and vision were the driving forces for the Penn State communications program for a decade and a half.
 During his tenure, measurable success and tangible results were produced in every facet of the program.

 Anderson team taught a depth reporting class each fall and kept an emphasis on undergraduate education at the core of his approach.
 In addition, his collaborative manner and unselfishness made Penn State a popular place for faculty, staff and students.
 The collegiality of the program played an important part in the growth and success of the Bellisario College under his leadership.

 During Anderson’s tenure, the full-time faculty grew significantly, with the number of tenured communications faculty members doubling; departments of Advertising/Public Relations, Film-Video and Media Studies, Journalism, and Telecommunications were created; the Office of Internships and Career Placement was established; state-of-the-art broadcast studios and newsrooms were built at Innovation Park as the Bellisario College's space increased by more than 40 percent; and student showcases CommMedia, CommRadio and “Centre County Report,” the weekly 30-minute newscast that was named the best student newscast in America by the Broadcast Education Association for 2012, were launched, significantly expanding hands-on opportunities for students.

 In addition, the John Curley Center for Sports Journalism, the Jim Jimirro Center for the Study of Media Influence, the Arthur W. Page Center for Integrity in Public Communication and the Don Davis Program for Ethical Leadership were created.